LewlieStudios/SFTP-FS-VSC-Extension/README.md

 ## 📋 Release Notes

+### 🔹 1.1.1

+* Improvement: Added validation to SFTP connections to check if connection is still valid before any SFTP operation, if connection is not valid a new connection is created and the previous connection is removed from the pool of connections.

 ### 🔹 1.1.0

 * Fixed: When uploading files to the remote server, folder was always uploaded with a lowercase name regardless if folder name contained uppercase and lowercase letters.
 This has been fixed, and uploads are now handled correctly.